cakephp/docs/en/views.rst

 You can pass data to an element through the element's second argument::

     echo $this->element('helpbox', [
-        "helptext" => "Oh, this text is very helpful."
+        'helptext' => 'Oh, this text is very helpful.', ]);
-    ]);

 Inside the element file, all the passed variables are available as members of